History of Kinzua Bridge State Park

-Placement of the viaduct’s stone bases began in 1881 while the ironwork and entire bridge were completed in 1882.
-At the time, the Kinzua Viaduct was the highest railroad viaduct in the world.
+Construction of the iron viaduct began during 1881, starting with the placement of the stone piers.
+When completed during 1882, the Kinzua Bridge Viaduct was the highest railroad viaduct in the world.
 It was constructed as an alternative to laying an additional eight miles of track over rough terrain along the line leading to McKean County’s coal, timber, and oil lands.

-Freight traffic discontinued in 1959.
-In 1963, Governor William Scranton signed a law that created Kinzua Bridge State Park.
-The park officially opened in 1970.
-In 1977, Kinzua Viaduct received national recognition when it was placed on the National Register of Historic Civil Engineering Landmarks.
+Freight traffic discontinued during 1959.
+During 1963, Governor William Scranton signed a law that created Kinzua Bridge State Park.
+The park officially opened during 1970.
+Kinzua Viaduct received national recognition when it was placed on the National Register of Historic Civil Engineering Landmarks during 1977.

-Beginning in 1987, excursion trains traveled from Kane, Pa., through the Allegheny National Forest, stopping on Kinzua Viaduct before returning to its point of origin.
+Beginning during 1987, excursion trains traveled from Marienville, Pa., through the Allegheny National Forest, stopping on Kinzua Viaduct before returning to their point of origin.

-As the inspection continued, engineers found that sections of steel were rusted through.
-In August, the bridge was closed to all traffic, including pedestrians.
+During February 2002, DCNR engineers decided the structure needed a full-scale inspection.
+During June, DCNR barred excursion trains from the bridge.
+By June, excursion trains were barred from the bridge.
+During the inspection engineers found sections of steel were rusted through.
+Then, during August, the bridge was closed to all traffic, including pedestrians.

-Engineers determined that high winds could create lateral pressure on the bridge.
-The wind hitting the bridge could shift the center of gravity, increasing the weight on one side.
-Such an event could send the whole bridge crashing to the bottom of Kinuza Creek Valley.
+Engineers determined high winds could create lateral pressure on the bridge, causing it to shift the center of gravity, thus increasing the weight on one side.
+Such an event could send the whole bridge crashing to the bottom of the Kinzua Creek Valley.